ThinkEQ/assembly-solutions-ltd/src/pages/industries/index.md

 subtitle: We supply into a range of industries and deliver products worldwide
 image: /img/alexander-dennis-project.jpg
 testimonial:
-  quote: "Excellent service, great quality and very few issues.
-We have been using
+  quote: '"Excellent service, great quality and very few issues.
+We have been
-    ASL since 2013 and have been very satisfied with their work, delivery time scales, responsiveness to issues, and staff attitude towards customers has been great. "
+    using ASL since 2013 and have been very satisfied with their work, delivery time scales, responsiveness to issues, and staff attitude towards customers has been great"'
-  name: A happy customer in the Automotive industry.
+  name: Customer, Automotive Industry
 industries:
   - name: Agriculture
     image: /img/agriculture-min.jpg